RGspark/AR_Cube/README.md

 # AR_Cube

-The code produce a ARCube on a chessboard of 9x6.
+The code produce an ARCube on a chessboard of 9x6.